jenniferanneaus/jenniferanneaus.github.io/_posts/2019-09-21-sum-of-squares.md

 2. A way to find all squarefree $N$ that are only divisible by these primes.
 3. An efficient way to calculate $S(N)$ for each of the squarefree $N$.

 We begin with step 1.
-Since the maximum is 150, it is easy to find all required primes.
-First, we need a way to check whether a number is prime.
-Python doesn't have an inbuilt function for this, so we will create a simple one here.
-Recall that a prime number has no factors apart from 1 and itself.
-Note also that if a number $n$ has a factor greater than or equal to $\sqrt{n}$, it must also have a factor less than or equal to $\sqrt{n}$.
-Therefore, we only need to check for factors between 2 and $\sqrt{n}$:
+Since the maximum is 150, it is easy to find all required primes using the same function as in my [Project Euler post]({% post_url 2019-09-18-project-euler %}):

 ```python
 def is_prime(n):